Pay attention to your gut-brain connection – it may contribute to your anxiety and digestion problems

 Gut health and anxiety

 Given how closely the gut and brain interact, it becomes easier to understand why you might feel nauseated before giving a presentation, or feel intestinal pain during times of stress.
 That doesn't mean, however, that functional gastrointestinal conditions are imagined or "all in your head."
 Psychology combines with physical factors to cause pain and other bowel symptoms.
 Psychosocial factors influence the actual physiology of the gut, as well as symptoms.
-In other words, stress (or depression or other psychological factors) can affect movement and contractions of the GI tract, make inflammation worse, or perhaps make you more susceptible to infection.
+In other words, stress (or depression or other psychological factors) can affect movement and contractions of the GI tract.

-In addition, research suggests that some people with functional GI disorders perceive pain more acutely than other people do because their brains are more responsive to pain signals from the GI tract.
+In addition, many people with functional GI disorders perceive pain more acutely than other people do because their brains are more responsive to pain signals from the GI tract.
 Stress can make the existing pain seem even worse.

 Based on these observations, you might expect that at least some patients with functional GI conditions might improve with therapy to reduce stress or treat anxiety or depression.
-And sure enough, a review of 13 studies showed that patients who tried psychologically based approaches had greater improvement in their digestive symptoms compared with patients who received only conventional medical treatment.
+Multiple studies have found that psychologically based approaches lead to greater improvement in digestive symptoms compared with only conventional medical treatment.